-- 1. Assume ownership for own learning and challenge. - 2.
-Be held responsible for any concepts, problems or announcements presented in class.
-Pop quizzes happen! - 3.
-Attend all scheduled class meetings and be on time, prepared, and dressed for class. - 4.
-Participate fully for the entire class period. - 5.
-Dress appropriately in modest clothing for temperature conditions. - 6.
-Act respectfully toward self, others, class environment, and content. - 7.
-Complete a pre- and post- fitness test to pass course, regardless of total class points. - 8.
-Complete all assigned work and submit graded assignments on time.
-Some assessments will not be graded.
-All assignments are due on their assigned due date at the beginning of class. - 9.
-Use their IMSA email account to communicate electronically with the instructor. - 10.
+- 8. Use their IMSA email account to communicate electronically with the instructor. - 9.
 Contribute positively and inclusively, enabling learning, through words and actions as a leader and follower.
-Swearing and abusive language or actions will not be tolerated. - 11.
-Be willing to improve skill and knowledge of physical activity/sport by listening receptively to classmates and teacher. - 12.
+Swearing and abusive language or actions will not be tolerated. - 10.
+Be willing to improve skill and knowledge of physical activity/sport by listening receptively to classmates and teacher. - 11.
 Submit assessments at the start of the class session.
-After this timeframe, assignments are late and will result in a reduction of Learner Responsibility points. - 13.
+After this timeframe, assignments are late and will result in a reduction of Learner Responsibility points. - 12.
 Take all tests and quizzes at the scheduled time.
 Make-ups may occur for some excused absences.
-Make-ups will not happen for unexcused absences. - 14.
+Make-ups will not happen for unexcused absences. - 13.
 Contact the instructor to see if an excused absence is eligible for a make-up.
 Student must see the instructor outside of class time.
 Make-ups must be completed by the date on the form.
-All physical activity make-ups must be completed under the supervision of a Wellness staff member. - 15.
+All physical activity make-ups must be completed under the supervision of a Wellness staff member. - 14.
 Not bring food or beverages (other than water bottles with lids) in the Wellness areas.
-Gum is not allowed. - 16.
-Make sure sneakers are clean before entering any Wellness rooms. - 17.
-Bring folders and writing utensil to each class session. - 18.
-Keep book bags, backpacks and other personal items in a locked locker in the locker room or outside of gym, not on the floor. - 19.
+Gum is not allowed. - 15.
+Make sure sneakers are clean before entering any Wellness rooms. - 16.
+Bring folders and writing utensil to each class session. - 17.
+Keep book bags, backpacks and other personal items in a locked locker in the locker room or outside of gym, not on the floor. - 18.
 Clean out their lockers at the end of the semester.